 - Get the application online.
 Use this link to get your application or the application of an immediate family member online.
-To get your application online, you must be able to print your application or save your application for printing later.
+To get your application online, you must be able to print your application.
 You can also use this link to access your application to print again.

 See complete rules below on requesting applications for other voters.

 Step 2: You've now printed your application online or received your application in the mail.
 You must now complete and sign the application and return it to your county voter registration office.
 You should return the application as soon as possible but no later than 5:00 p.m. on the 4th day prior to the election (the 4th day is Friday for all Tuesday elections).
 You may return the application by mail, email, fax, or personal delivery.